teiid/teiid-wildfly-quickstarts/dynamicvdb-dataroles/README.md

 Since this simpleclient example defaults user and password to user/user, modify the call to include the user name and password on the command line where user name "portfolio" and password "portfolio" and re-execute the above:

-Example:   mvn install -Dvdb="portfolio" -Dusername="portfolio" -Dpassword="portfolio" -Dsql="example query"
+Example:   mvn exec:java -Dvdb="portfolio" -Dusername="portfolio" -Dpassword="portfolio" -Dsql="example query"

 1.	should be the same result as above